 With the closing of the stockyards in 1986, enrollments in the South St. Paul schools began to decline and the community was forced to make the difficult decision to consolidate school buildings.
 During the same period, technology advances required the school district to be networked to keep up with the next generation of learners.
 In 1999, the South St. Paul community passed a technology referendum to maintain the quality of education in South St. Paul schools.
 This referendum was renewed in 2009 providing an additional ten years of dedicated funding for technology initiatives and inovations.

 Our secondary school has been offering the International Baccalaureate (IB) Diploma Program (DP) since 1986.
-We are an authorized provider of the IB Middle Years Progam (MYP) in grades seven through ten.
+We are an authorized provider of the IB Middle Years Progam (MYP) in grades six through ten.
 In addition, our elementary schools are authorized providers for the IB Primary Years Program (PYP) across all grade levels.
 We are the first school district in the State of Minnesota to offer an IB World School education to all students K-12.

 In 1984, through a grant from the Otto Bremer Foundation, the South St. Paul Educational Foundation was formed for the purpose of supporting and aiding the school district.
 Since its inception, over 4 million dollars has been raised to help student achieve success in the classroom and beyond.
 The South St. Paul Educational Foundation welcomes partnerships from the community who embrace the notion that quality educational opportunities provide a key to the future of our community.